ActiveCampaign/example-subscription_form_embed/README.md

 ## Requirements

 1. [Our PHP API library](https://github.com/ActiveCampaign/activecampaign-api-php)
-2. jQuery (if using the Ajax option)
+2. jQuery (if using the Ajax option, or loading existing contact details)
-3. Familiarity working with PHP code

 ## Installation and Usage